 Is It Possible to Lose Your Company Culture During Change?

 Unfortunately, it is possible to lose your company culture during change.
 We define company culture as the way things truly get done in a company.
-It can be measured by the way employees think, behave, and work on a daily basis.
-It includes the recognized and unspoken values and assumptions that drive key business behaviors and practices.
+Organizational culture can be measured by the way employees think, behave, and work on a daily basis.
+Workplace culture includes the recognized and unspoken corporate values and assumptions that drive key business behaviors and business practices.

 In short, an organization’s culture is what defines it.
-And our organizational alignment research found that culture accounts for 40% of the difference between high and low performing companies.
-So culture matters – a lot.
+Our organizational alignment research found that culture accounts for 40% of the difference between high and low performing companies in terms of revenue growth, profitability, customer loyalty, leadership effectiveness, and employee engagement.
+So culture matters — a lot.

 Protecting the Best Parts of Your Company Culture During Change|

-Little C – Organizational Health: The values and behaviors across an organization
+Organizational Health: The values and behaviors across an organization.

-Middle C – High Performance: How to get the most out of your people
+High Performance: How to get the most out of your people.

 For example, a recent client found a material mismatch of culture in terms of how and where decisions were made between two divisions that were merging into one.
 Another client found that their historical approach to risk taking was not aligned with their new solution offering.
 Both wisely aligned cultural expectations early in the change process.